SailaNamai/mira/README.md

 </table>

 **DO NOT** overload your VRAM.
 You'll crash with 'oom' and can either delete the DB (generates new on startup) or edit the settings manually.
-- TODO: Prevent insane user settings inside/recover from insane settings.
+- TODO: Prevent insane user settings/recover from insane settings.

 ### Flow: